krkruk/mqtt-robot-framework/ground-control-web-app/README.md

 uv run main.py
 ```

-The application will be accessible at `http://localhost:8080`.
+The application will be accessible at `http://localhost` (default port: 80).

 If you don't see your changes, it might be useful to clear all environment cache: